braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/in-app_message_delivery.md

 - The `inAppMessage(_:displayChoiceForMessage:)` [delegate method](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazeinappmessageuidelegate/inappmessage(_:displaychoiceformessage:)-9w1nb) returned `.discard`.
 - The asset (image or ZIP file) of the in-app message failed to download.
-- The in-app message is ready to be displayed but past the timeout duration.
+- The in-app message is ready to be displayed but passed the timeout duration.
 - The device orientation doesn't match the triggered in-app message's orientation.

 ## Real-time in-app message creation and display